ros2/design/articles/152_roslaunch_multi_machine_launch.md

 ### Spawn Remote LaunchServers

-The LaunchServer is the process that, given a LaunchDescription, visits all of the constituent LaunchDescriptionEntities, triggering them to perform their functions.
+The `LaunchServer` is the process that, given a `LaunchDescription`, visits all of the constituent `LaunchDescriptionEntities`, triggering them to perform their functions.
 Since the launch process involves more than simply executing nodes, it is unlikely that simply providing a way to execute nodes remotely will be adequate for starting non-trivial systems.
-The LaunchServer is responsible for things such as setting environment variables, registering listeners, emitting events,  filling out file and directory paths, declaring arguments, etc.
+The `LaunchServer` is responsible for things such as setting environment variables, registering listeners, emitting events,  filling out file and directory paths, declaring arguments, etc.
 Remote machines will need to be made aware of any environment changes that are in-scope for nodes that they will be executing, and events may need to be handled across machines.

-[TODO] there is a lot of fleshing out that should be done here, but I want to get the general idea out for your consideration while I iterate further
+*[TODO] there is a lot of fleshing out that should be done here, but I want to get the general idea out for your consideration while I iterate further.*
-One approach would be to add logic to the launch system allowing it to group LaunchDescriptionEntities containing the necessary actions and substitutions for successfully executing a node remotely, spawning a LaunchService on the remote machine, serializing the group of entities and sending them to the remote machine to be processed.
+One approach would be to add logic to the launch system allowing it to group `LaunchDescriptionEntities` containing the necessary actions and substitutions for successfully executing a node remotely, spawning a LaunchService on the remote machine, serializing the group of entities and sending them to the remote machine to be processed.
-This could turn out to be a recursive process depending on how a launch file creator has nested LaunchDescriptionEntities (which can themselves be LaunchDescriptions).
+This could turn out to be a recursive process depending on how a launch file creator has nested `LaunchDescriptionEntities` (which can themselves be `LaunchDescriptions`).
 Additional logic will be needed to detect cases where event emission and listener registration cross machine boundaries, and helper objects can be generated to forward events over the wire so handlers on other machines can react appropriately.

 ### Integrate an existing Third-Party tool

-[TODO] This is mostly just placehodler text to remind us to talk about it.
-I don't have my head wrapped around what this would look like well enough to describe it yet.
+*[TODO] This is mostly just placehodler text to remind us to talk about it.
+I don't have my head wrapped around what this would look like well enough to describe it yet.*
 I don't know exactly how this would look yet since I'm not very familiar with kubernetes, but it offers many of the capabilities we want plus more, and add mechanisms to facilitate its use could be very useful.
 That said, it's a rather large dependency to add, and not everything should be run in containers.